Define a fitness function that uses the decoded values

 // ---------------------------------------

 // 1.)
-Using the "alters!" macro - this is the most flexible way to add multiple mutators and crossovers
+Using the `alters!` macro - the most flexible way to add multiple

 // ---------------------------------------